wolfdancer/rackspace-how-to/content/rackspace-metrics/integrate-statsd-with-rackspace-metrics.md

 This article describes how to configure StastD to send metrics to Rackspace Metrics.
 If you don't have StatsD installed, follow the instructions on the [StatsD Website](https://github.com/etsy/statsd/blob/master/README.md).

-The following are the two ways to view the metrics submitted through StatsD.
-Plesae note that at this point Rackspace Intelligence does not yet allow visulaziation of any metrics submitted outside Rackspace Monitoring.
+You can view metrics submitted through StatsD using the following methods:

 - Use client script calling [Rackspace Metrics Query API](https://developer.rackspace.com/docs/metrics/v2/query-api-reference/) directly.
 - Use [Grafana dashboard](/how-to/create-a-grafana-dashboard-for-rackspace-metrics/)

+**Note:** Rackspace Intelligence does not allow visulaziation of any metrics submitted outside Rackspace Monitoring at this time.

 To configure StatsD for the Rackspace Metrics service, complete the following steps: